vocol/scor/README.md

 	Welcome to the working enviroment of the SCORvoc Vocabulary.
-	SCORvoc is a RDF vocabulary which formulizes the SCOR model.
+	SCORvoc is a RDF vocabulary which formalizes the SCOR model.

 		http://www.apics.org/sites/apics-supply-chain-council/frameworks/scor

-	A static link to SCORvoc is availabl at: http://purl.org/eis/vocab/scor
+	A static link to SCORvoc is available at: http://purl.org/eis/vocab/scor